wanasit/google-calendar/README.md

 #### For 0.0.x users

-This module (1.x.x) has been redesigned completely.
-So, it incompatible with the old version.
+This module (1.x.x) has been redesigned completely, so it is incompatible with the old version.
 The 0.0.x version is moved to branch name [v0](https://github.com/berryboy/google-calendar/tree/v0).

 Usage
 =======

 #### AccessToken & Authentication

-This library requires Google API's [Acceess Token](https://developers.google.com/accounts/docs/OAuth2) with calendars [scope](https://developers.google.com/google-apps/calendar/auth).
+This library requires Google API's [Access Token](https://developers.google.com/accounts/docs/OAuth2) with calendars [scope](https://developers.google.com/google-apps/calendar/auth).

 ```javascript
 var gcal = require('google-calendar');
 var google_calendar = new gcal.GoogleCalendar(accessToken);
 ```

-To get `accessToken`, use other authentication framework such as [passport](https://github.com/jaredhanson/passport) (recommended, but not required) for OAuth 2.0 authentication.
-You can take look at example code in [example](https://github.com/berryboy/google-calendar/tree/master/example) folder.
+To get `accessToken`, use another authentication framework such as [passport](https://github.com/jaredhanson/passport) (recommended, but not required) for OAuth 2.0 authentication.
+You can take look at the example code in [example](https://github.com/berryboy/google-calendar/tree/master/example) folder.

 ```javascript
 var GoogleStrategy = require('passport-google-oauth').OAuth2Strategy;